The management of civil parking enforcement within the County of Devon by the Council will:

 There are two types of breaks that would be taken during the normal working day.

-Your official rest break is your *Lunch Break* and should be recorded as such.
-This is a standard one-hour break and should be taken in the middle of your working day, and should start no later than five hours into your shift.
+Your official rest break is your Lunch Break and should be recorded as such on your handheld by entering the *Lunch Break* location.
+This is a 1-hour un-paid fixed period and will usually be taken in a single period in the middle of your working day, starting no later than 6 hours into your shift.
 You should plan your break around the requirements of whichever beat you are on.

-Additionally, you may take a *Comfort Break* during the day.
-This should be no longer than 30 minutes each day and any transit time incurred because of this break should be counted towards the time of the break.
+Additionally, you may take one or more paid comfort breaks during the day, these should be logged by entering the *comfort break* location on your handheld.
+These should total no longer than 30 minutes across an entire day.
+Any transit time incurred because of this break must be counted towards the time of the break, except in the following circumstances: –

-Comfort breaks are there because we recognise that the role of a CEO is different from an office role where it is usually easier to meet any of the above needs.
+Comfort breaks are there because we recognise that the role of a CEO is different from an office role where it is usually easier to meet any of the above needs, however, as this is a paid break, this should not be used for the purpose of personal errands, which can be completed during your unpaid lunch break.

 You should aim to return to base between 15 and 10 minutes before the end of your working day.